 Loaner Laptop Program

 A few years ago, we initiated a student loaner laptop program with the goal of providing home use of a laptop computer to students who could not otherwise afford to purchase one.
-What began as a trial program 2 years ago at Greenwood involving about 24 laptops will hopefully expand to about 300 laptops this year.
+What began as a trial program 2 years ago at Greenwood involving about 24 laptops has expanded to more than 300 laptops this year.
 And the program is growing every year.
 This also includes the STEM laptop loaner program.
 The loaner program has been recognized in the article “Digital Equity:’A Moral Imperative’:Part 3” by Tara Smith.
 Digital Equity: A Moral Imperative .

 Expansion of the Bring Your Own Technology (BYOT) program.
 Students are encouraged to bring their own technology, laptops, tablets, etc., to school.
 This helps to alleviate the need for the District to purchase more devices, thus incurring a cost saving to the taxpayers.